kb-dk/newspaper-all-as-submodules/README.md

 * Fedora Commons artifacts are hosted on DuraSpace, not in Maven Central!
 * Do not use Maven 3.3.3 - there appears to be a bug triggered by domsutil-webservice-common
+* Ninestars QA tool not active, as it is linked against an older snapshot which would make the tree unnecessarily complex and is unimportant to the purpose of this project.
 * Use Java 7 to build, and not Java 8, and increase PermGen size.

     export JAVA_HOME=$HOME/gnu/jdk1.7.0_79/